Daniiarz/wg_forge_mq_task/README.md

     ```
     docker-compose up
     ```
-* Server will start, and you can connect to the RabbitMQ server on port 56721
+* Server will start, and you can connect to the RabbitMQ server on port 56721 on **localhost:56721 (127.0.0.1:56721)**, you can ignore username and password fields, just connect to the server.
 * In case you experience some unexpected behavior, you can restart the server with the following command:
     ```
     docker-compose down -v